fossabot/Community-Guidelines/TECHNICAL-STEERING-COMMITTEE.md

 **TSC Meetings**

 The TSC will meet regularly (generally every two weeks).
-The meeting will be run by a moderator chosen by the TSC and each meeting will be conducted and published to a publicly accessible platform (e.g., YouTube).
-Meeting frequency, times, agenda, and notes will also be published to a publicly accessible platform (e.g., the forum, Google Docs).
+The meeting will be run by a moderator chosen by the TSC and each meeting will be conducted and published for public access to the OpenDBO Github site.
+Meeting frequency, times, agenda, and notes will also be published for public access to the OpenDBO Github site.

 The TSC will default to working in public, but sensitive topics (e.g., pre-disclosure security problems, confidential pre-agreement discussions with third parties, personal conflicts among personnel) should only be discussed on private channels.